 #BlueMonday is currently trending at #1 on Twitter.
 But what is Blue Monday?
 Where did it come from and what does it mean?

-“Blue Monday” is a day which generally falls on the third Monday, or the second or fourth of the month, in January.
-The term was coined by psychologist, Cliff Arnall, back in 2004, when a travel company, Sky Travel, asked him for a “scientific formula” for the January blues.
+‘Blue Monday’ is a day which generally falls on the third Monday of the month in January.
+The term was coined by psychologist, Cliff Arnall, back in 2004, when travel company, Sky Travel, asked him for a 'scientific formula' for the January blues.

-The “formula”, which has been disputed over the years, takes into account many factors, including post-holiday blues, bad weather, debt level, low motivation levels, and so on.
-All of these factors have resulted in the day being known as the most depressing day of the year.
+The ‘formula’, which has been disputed over the years, takes into account many factors, including post-holiday blues, bad weather, debt level, low motivation levels, and so on.
+All of these factors have resulted in the day being known as the most depressing of the year.

-Despite originally being coined for marketing purposes, in order to encourage people to book holidays, the term has moved into everyday vocabulary, with the term being widely used across the Northern Hemisphere.
-(Due to the weather conditions, Blue Monday doesn’t apply to the Southern Hemisphere).
+Despite originally being coined for marketing purposes, in order to encourage people to book holidays, the term is now part of everyday vocabulary, particularly widely used across the Northern Hemisphere (due to the weather conditions, Blue Monday doesn’t apply to the Southern Hemisphere).

 Taking the day back